infinum/frontend-handbook/Frontend/Testing.md

 Can you see how these checks are describing usage similar to your requirements?
 This is very important.
 Imagine someone goes to your tests first.
-He can know what your code does, if we assume that tests pass, without going to source.
+They can know what your code does, if we assume that tests pass, without going to source.
 This is something that is making tests cost effective.
 If someone needs to know functionality or refactor, it will be easy to do.
 We can add few more tests and continue to talk about TDD.